godotengine/godot-docs/tutorials/shaders/visual_shaders.rst

 Keep in mind that not all 3D objects are mesh files. a glTF file can't be dragged and dropped into the graph.
-However, you can create an inherited scene from it, save the mesh in that scene as it's own file, and use that.
+However, you can create an inherited scene from it, save the mesh in that scene as its own file, and use that.

 .. image:: img/vs_meshemitter.webp